 - Behavioral changes such as your pet seeking out isolation, limiting her activity or moving more slowly, or perhaps displaying a lack of interest in food, or showing inappropriate elimination (“accidents” in the house).

-Reducing Toxin Exposure is also Important!
+Reducing Toxin Exposure is Critical!

 - Use non-toxic cleaning agents at home, such as Branch Basics or homemade cleaners (using vinegar, baking soda, essential oils, etc.).
 It will be healthier for both you AND your pet.